CRC-FONDA/geoflow/README.md

 It's possible to configure which flags produced by FORCE should be used for a bit mask creation.
 For more information, see [here](https://force-eo.readthedocs.io/en/latest/howto/qai.html#quality-bits-in-force).

-:warning::warning: When using cached results, unexpected results have been observed where files were processed more than once and thus violate assumptions concerning metadata or errors in various python scripts occurred. :warning::warning:
+:warning: When using cached results, unexpected results have been observed where files were processed more than once and thus violate assumptions concerning metadata or errors in various python scripts occurred.

 ### Local Execution